hbc/Intro-to-R-QMB/lessons/02_introR-syntax-and-data-structures.md

 y <- 5
 ```

 When assigning a value to an variable, R does not print anything to the console.
-You can force to print the value by using parentheses or by typing the variable name.
+You can print the value by typing the variable name.

 ```
 y